kanaria69/Mainecoco/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## Why should you never trust a pig with a secret?
+Because it's bound to squeal.